Face the Raven by Sarah Dollard

 The rumours have been around for weeks.
 The past few days had whispers in corners of the internet (particularly fandom websites).
 The whole season had been building to it.
 But part of me didn’t think they’d actually do it.
 But they did.

 Before I get to the point (and the SPOILER), a few notes about the episode itself.
-It’s a confident and momentous debut from Sarah Dollard – kudos to Moffat for giving one of the series’ most important episodes to an unproved writer (on who anyway).
+It’s a confident and momentous debut from Sarah Dollard – kudos to Moffat for giving one of the series’ most important episodes to an unproven writer (on who anyway).
 She can definitely come back next season.
-Murray Gold’s work on the soundtrack, usually sublime, was superb here and really added to the tension and foreboding in the episode.
+Murray Gold’s work on the soundtrack, always sublime, was superb here and really added to the tension and foreboding in the episode.
 The direction wasn’t bad either.

 The idea of a Quantum shade was a good one, and the return of both Rigsy (another good turn from Jovian Wade) and Ashildr (Maisie Williams continues to be on top form) was welcome.
 Like in the Woman Who Lived, Ashildr’s motives were uncertain for much of the episode, and the series continues to dabble in the Grey areas of morality it works best in.
 I also really liked the idea of Ashildr creating a ‘trap street’ as a refuge for aliens trapped on earth, so they live peacefully rather than causing chaos (yet can live as they wish, unlike the Zygons two weeks ago).
 The idea of a Janus species that can see both into the future and past has a lot of potential too (might they be due a return next season?).